dkorunic/uptime_hack/README.md

 ===============

 ```
-# replace linux in default.nix with the kernel package of your current bootet kernel
+# replace linux in default.nix with the kernel package of your current booted kernel
 $ nix-shell --command 'make'
 $ insmod ./uptime_hack.ko
 ```